It was almost 7 pm and my feet were tired.

 So I held my breath on the wedding night..and almost fainted!

-Okay I did not faint, but my breathless thereafter was not merely a result of a… er..heady session.
+Okay, I did not faint, but my breathless after that was not merely a result of… er.. a heady session.

 So your delicate lingerie might snap, you might fall off the bed, you might dislike the feel of lubricant, you might gawk, feel embarrassed till your toes curl.
 (Hopefully not all of them in the same night!)

 Here’s something to remember – making love is not a neat, clean, surgical-precise process.
 It’s not what you’ve seen or heard in movies (that you shouldn’t have been watching in the first place! )